 - Ash

-Above woods, work will with kitchen cabinets giving exceptional qualities.
+The above woods, work well for making kitchen cabinets giving exceptional qualities.

 Best Wood for Painted Cabinets